 Fitness Inclusion Network

 The Fitness Inclusion Network is a collaborative, cross-institution initiative launched in 2013 with support from Upstate Foundation/Golisano Children’s Hospital, SUNY Cortland Department of Physical Education and the Burton Blatt Institute at Syracuse University.
 They are an interdisciplinary group of athletes, students, families and professionals in adapted physical education, medicine, physical therapy, occupational therapy, engineering, therapeutic recreation, special education, social work, and disability policy and law.
-Healthy Monday Syracuse partners with the Fitness Inclusion Network to conduct accessibility assessments of the Monday Mile routes across Onondaga County and together we are committed to expanding inclusive fitness opportunities for all members of our community.
+Healthy Monday Syracuse partners with the Fitness Inclusion Network to conduct accessibility assessments of the Monday Mile routes across Onondaga County.
+Together we are committed to expanding inclusive fitness opportunities for all members of our community.